-Document is consistent with published College and University policies.

-Document clearly reflects the goals/aspirations of the unit as these relate to workload.
+A A SKB Document is consistent with published College and University policies.
+SKB Document clearly reflects the goals/aspirations of the unit as these relate to workload.
+SKB Document clearly reflects the goals/aspirations of the unit as these relate to workload.
 Document clearly defines the types of activities that constitute each of teaching, research/scholarship/creative activities/professional development, and service for the unit.

-Document describes the different types of full-time positions in the unit.

-Document clearly defines the teaching, research/scholarship/creative activities/professional development, and service expectations for the different types of appointments.

-Document describes all unit policies related to workload for full time faculty.

-Document describes criteria in which workloads may be modified, including pre-tenured minimum course reductions, family leaves, maternity/adoption leaves, and medical leaves.

-Document states how frequently the workload policy document will be reviewed.

-Document indicates where and how the unit's current workload policy document can be found.

-Document indicates where and how the workload assignments for each full time faculty member can be found.

-Document describes the process for faculty to address any concerns with their workload in the unit.

-Document indicates date of approval, any subsequent modifications by the unit, and anticipated date of next review.

-Document indicates date of approval of the unit's dean.

-Document indicates when it was sent to the Provost's Office to be included in the master list of policies for all units, and date of approval of the provost.
+Centers Centers SKB Document describes the different types of full-time positions in the unit.
+SKB Document clearly defines the teaching, research/scholarship/creative activities/professional development, and service expectations for the different types of appointments.
+SKB Document describes all unit policies related to workload for full time faculty.
+5KB Document describes criteria in which workloads may be modified, including pre-tenured minimum course reductions, family leaves, maternity/adoption leaves, and medical leaves.
+5KB Document states how frequently the workload policy document will be reviewed.
+SKB Document indicates where and how the unit's current workload policy document can be found.
+5 KB Document indicates where and how the workload assignments for each full time faculty member can be found.
+SKB Document describes the process for faculty to address any concerns with their workload in the unit.
+SKB Document indicates date of approval, any subsequent modifications by the unit, and anticipated date of next review.
+EC Document indicates date of approval of the unit's dean.
+EC Document indicates when it was sent to the Provost's Office to be included in the master list of policies for all units, and date of approval of the provost.